astronomer/docs/learn/airflow-kafka.md

 ## Step 2: Create two Kafka connections

-The Kafka Airflow provider uses a Kafka connection provided to the `kafka_conn_id` parameter of each operator to interact with a Kafka cluster.
-For this tutorial you will define two Kafka connections, because two different consumers will be created.
+The Kafka Airflow provider uses a Kafka connection associated with the `kafka_conn_id` parameter of each operator to interact with a Kafka cluster.
+For this tutorial you define two Kafka connections, because two different consumers will be created.

 1. In your web browser, go to `localhost:8080` to access the Airflow UI.

-2. Click Admin -> Connections -> **+** to create a new connection.
+2. Click **Admin** > **Connections** > **+** to create a new connection.

-3. Name your connection `kafka_default` and select the `Apache Kafka` connection type.
-Provide the details for the connection to your Kafka cluster as a JSON in the `Extra` field.
+3. Name your connection `kafka_default` and select the **Apache Kafka** connection type.
+Provide the details for the connection to your Kafka cluster as JSON in the **Extra** field.
 If you are connecting to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:

     ```json
     {